LaureneEpp/react-demos/003_weather-js-rails/README.md

 Weather Display: basic information concerning the current weather conditions are displayed.
 Additional Information: the user can click on a list of information types to view additional weather-related data.
 Map icon : the user can click the map icon and view the location on Google maps where the weather information is based.
+Reset button: the user can reset the form and weather information.